kerathy/exadata-part1/README.md

 Do not pretend to be me to get any opportunities(including but not limited to job opportunities)(I do not have an English name), no matter who you are, I will pursue the losses caused by your impersonation(including but not limited to reputation damage, economic loss).
 I am single(no ex-boyfriend, I have siblings).
 I have not engaged in any illegal conduct(including but not limited to corruption, bribery), nor have I engaged in any unethical conduct.
 My family has not received any illegal benefits because of my job.
 I did not sign any non-competition clause.
 Education(including but not limited to studying abroad) is at our own expense.
-Especially the working experience in China, my previous employer has the right to pursue corporate's reputation damage because of your impersonation no matter who you are.
+For any impersonation, the job in China, you can ask them to provide contract evidence, the job the in United States, you can ask them to provide offer letters.